About Your Sutured Drainage Catheter

 Figure 3.
 Folding and peeling the AquaGuard edges

-2. Hold the AquaGuard with the arrows pointing towards your head.
-Peel off the top strip and place the top edge of the AquaGuard above the dressing.
+1. Hold the AquaGuard with the arrows pointing towards your head.
+Peel off the top strip and put the top edge of the AquaGuard above the dressing.
 Smooth it down.

-3. Then grab a folded corner and peel down one side, smoothing as you go.
+2. Grab a folded corner and peel down one side, smoothing it as you go.

-4. Do the bottom and remaining side the same way.
+3. Do the same to the bottom and remaining side.

-Don’t let the tape on the AquaGuard touch the dressing.
-It can lift your dressing when you remove the AquaGuard after showering.
+4. Do not let the tape on the AquaGuard touch the dressing.
+It can lift the dressing when you take off the AquaGuard after showering.

 Your nurse will teach you how to care for the catheter.
 Use this resource at home to remind you of what you learned.
-At first, a visiting nurse will come to your home to help you care for the catheter.
-It won’t be long before you feel confident doing it yourself.
+A visiting nurse can help you at home until you or your caregiver feel confident caring for the catheter.
+Ask your healthcare provider for more information about how to arrange for a visiting nurse.

 • Record the amount of drainage in the bag.